satyasripathi/assessment-test/README.md

 Example if using Azure event hub:

-1.Create an Azure Event Hub Namespace
+1. Create an Azure Event Hub Namespace
 Go to the Azure Portal → Azure Event Hubs
 Click Create a resource → Search for Event Hubs
 Click Create, then: